Ex-cop who fired into Breonna Taylor’s apartment in flawed, fatal raid goes on trial again

 “I thought I could put rounds through that bedroom window and stop the threat,” Hankison said.

-Investigators determined only one round was fired by Taylor’s boyfriend, who said he thought an intruder was breaking in.
-The other 32 bullets fired in the raid came from police.
+The officer shot in the leg, Jonathan Mattingly, and another, Myles Cosgrove, were at the door when it was knocked down and fired the shots that killed Taylor, prosecutors said.
+Cosgrove and Hankison were later fired by the police department.
+Mattingly retired.

+A crucial point in Hankison’s state trial last year was whether he could see into Taylor’s apartment when gunfire erupted.
+Prosecutors said other officers who testified at trial did not recall Hankison being in the doorway.
+But Hankison told investigators that he thought he saw a figure firing an AR-15 rifle from inside the apartment when the door opened.

-During the state trial, when asked if he did anything wrong during the raid, Hankison replied, “absolutely not,” even though he acknowledged firing into the window and patio door.
+During that trial, when asked if he did anything wrong during the raid, Hankison replied, “absolutely not,” though he acknowledged firing into the window and patio door.
 As for Taylor, he said, “She didn’t need to die that night.”
 That prompted Breonna Taylor’s mother to leave the courtroom.

 A jury cleared Hankison of wanton endangerment charges at that trial.

-U.S. District Judge Rebecca Grady Jennings postponed Hankison’s federal trial about two months after Hankison’s lawyers asked for more time to process massive amounts of evidence turned over by federal prosecutors.
+The judge in the federal trial, U.S. District Judge Rebecca Grady Jennings, postponed Hankison’s trial about two months after Hankison’s lawyers asked for more time to process massive amounts of evidence turned over by federal prosecutors.
+Potential jurors were being individually questioned on Monday.

 The federal trial is expected to last two to three weeks.

-Note: This story has been updated to correct the date of the federal indictments which were in August 2022, not this year.